 Your dog should not eat French fries.
-French fries are tasty for us but they are salty, greasy and seasoned with plenty of salt.
+French fries are tasty for us, but they are salty, greasy, and seasoned with plenty of salt.
 The salt and extra oil can seriously harm dogs.
-We all know that French fries are high-fat and rich in calorie and they will lead to obesity if it’s consumed a large amount.
+We all know that French fries are high-fat and rich in calories and they will lead to obesity if it’s consumed a large amount.
 The same goes for dogs.
-A large number of French fries consumed by a dog will lead to gastroenteritis, obesity, diabetes, stomach ache, bloating and other gastrointestinal issues.
+A large number of French fries consumed by a dog will lead to gastroenteritis, obesity, diabetes, stomach ache, bloating, and other gastrointestinal issues.

 But what happens if my dog ate French fries?

 Two or three French fries will not harm your dog, but it’s better if you can avoid French fries when it comes to his diet.
 If you come home with a fast-food menu that also includes French fries, you should resist the temptation and don’t feed your dog French fries.
 It will be better for him if he has none.
 Especially when the French fries are accompanied by ketchup or sauces.
 A spoon of ketchup, depending on the brand, contains almost 154 milligrams of sodium.
 A dog needs a small amount of sodium per day, and all that extra sodium is not healthy for him.
 The mayonnaise and the barbeque sauce are even worse for your dog.

 Let’s keep French fries away from our furry boys and girls.
 We want a long and healthy life for them.